 How Long Will the Restored Tooth Last?

-After endodontics, your treated and restored tooth/teeth can last a lifetime with proper care.
+After endodontic therapy, your treated and restored tooth or teeth can last a lifetime with proper care!
 Good oral hygiene and frequent dentist visits are necessary because tooth decay can still occur in treated teeth.
 There is no longer a pulp keeping the tooth alive, so root-treated teeth can become brittle and prone to fracture.
 Dr. Weinberg will take this into consideration when deciding whether to crown or fill a tooth after root canal procedure.

-In the Jupiter and Palm Beach Gardens area, Dr. Brion Weinberg performs root canals at Weinberg Dentistry in Juno Beach.
+In the Jupiter and Palm Beach Gardens area, Dr. Brion Weinberg performs root canals at Weinberg Dentistry in West Palm Beach and Palm Beach Gardens.
 Call us today or fill out the form on this page to make an appointment and to learn if a root canal can help your situation.
-With the proper steps taken after endodontics and with follow-up visits you will be on your way to your new permanent smile.
+With the proper steps taken after endodontics and with follow-up visits, you will be on your way to your new healthy, permanent smile.

-Dr. Brion Weinberg, D.D.S, PA.: Endodontics / Root Canals Juno Beach – Palm Beach Gardens FL
+Dr. Brion Weinberg, D.D.S, PA.: Endodontics / Root Canals West Palm Beach and Palm Beach Gardens – Palm Beach Gardens, FL